1967 Jaguar Mark II 3.8 litre Saloon GHG 615F

 Made from 1959 to 1967, the Mark II saloon was the most successful Jaguar model until that time, with total production of 83,701 units of which the 3.8 litre version accounted for 27,848.
-The 3.8 litre engine developed 220bhp, leading to a top speed of 125mph (201 km/h), and a 0 to 50mph (80 km/h) time of 6.4 seconds.
+The 3.8 litre engine developed 220bhp, leading to a top speed of 125 mph (201 km/h), and a 0 to 50 mph (80 km/h) time of 6.4 seconds.
 This was always considered the most desirable of the Mark II models, especially when fitted with wire wheels and the overdrive gearbox.
-With these extras, together with leather upholstery and metallic (‘Opalescent’) paint, the Mark II 3.8 cost £1764 in 1967.
+With these extras, together with leather upholstery and metallic (‘Opalescent’) paint, the Mark II 3.8 litre cost £1,764 in 1967.

 The Mark II had a successful competition history in International Touring Car racing, and in rallies.
 It was driven by Roy Salvadori and Duncan Hamilton amongst others, as well as by European drivers such as Bernard Consten and Peter Lindner.
-Always a favourite with the Police forces, Mark IIs were often also driven by those on the wrong side of the law!
-A Mark II was memorably used as a get-away car in the Great Train Robbery.
+Always a favourite with Police forces, Mark IIs were often also driven by those on the wrong side of the law!
+A Mark II was memorably used as a getaway car in the Great Train Robbery in 1963.

 Chassis Number: 235360 DN